Davin1404/Learning-Materials/IBDP_Physics_HL/Topic B Engineering/B.2 Thermodynamics.md

 $$\therefore TV^{\frac{2}{3}}=\text{constant}\tag{4}$$

 ☝️🤓Although during an adiabatic process there is no thermal enery transfer with the surroudings, the temperature of the gas will change because ***work has been done***.
+Furthermore, since an adiabatic process will only change the temperature of the gas, the curve of adiabatic process on PV diagram must be the steeper one.

 ##